timanttikuutio/cc1-notes/README.md

 # Sponsor
-This event was sponsored by [fallen.host](http://v.lngzl.nl/fallen) They'll a free VPS to the winners (more information in our Discord server).
+This event was sponsored by [fallen.host](http://v.lngzl.nl/fallen) They'll sponsor a free VPS to the winners (more information in our Discord server).